Skin (Sarabeth): History

 Joe Henry wrote the song in 2003 with Doug Johnson.
 He offered the song to Rascal Flatts, who expressed interest in recording it.
 The band placed it as a hidden track at the end of Feels Like Today because the recording contract allowed for only eleven songs on the album, and because the band did not think that "Skin" fit in thematically with the rest of the project.

 A radio host at WUSN in Chicago first heard the song while listening to the album in the car with his family, and soon received multiple phone calls asking him to play the song.
 The airplay received from WUSN caused the song to chart for five months as a non-single, and Lyric Street Records later re-issued Feels Like Today with "Skin" listed as the twelfth track.

 Music video

 The video, directed by Deaton Flanigan was filmed in Orlando, Florida, and features a cast of Florida talent.
 South Florida actor Doug Williford appears as Sarabeth's father.
 Actress Deborah Shannon appeared as Sarabeth's mother.
 Child actor Johnny Maio appears in the final scene as Sarabeth's little brother.
 The band is seen performing the song in a room with water ballet dancers and (starting with the second chorus) a full-haired Sarabeth and her boyfriend performing around them.
 All the action scenes are shown in greyscale except for Sarabeth herself, a technique used to show emotion.

+The video won Group/Duo Video of the Year at the 2006 CMT Music Awards.